Robert-van-Engelen/Forth850/README.md

                     add hl,bc       ; 11    ;     hl + bc -> hl
     2$:             dec a           ;  4    ;
                     jp nz,1$        ; 10(64); until --a = 0

+Note: unrolling the loop improves speed at the cost of a significant code size increase, which is undesirable for small memory devices.

 ### Fast signed/unsigned 32x32->32 bit multiplication